avishorp/TM1637/README.md

 Description
 -----------
-An Arduino library for 7-segment display modules based on the TM1637 chip, such as Seeed Studio's [Grove 4 digit display](http://www.seeedstudio.com/depot/grove-4digit-display-p-1198.html).
-The TM1637 chip also has keyboard input capability, but it's not implemented in this library.
+An Arduino library for 7-segment display modules based on the TM1637 chip, such as Seeed Studio's [Grove 4 digit display](http://www.seeedstudio.com/depot/grove-4digit-display-p-1198.html), as well as for discrete TM1637 assemblies, like drawn in the manual (see docs).
+The TM1637 chip also has keyboard input capability, and it's now implemented in this library.

 Hardware Connection
 -------------------